 With these three points we conclude that this noise will also pass.

-Next is inference through the force of renown – in other words, through the force of what is well known.
+Next is inference through the force of what is well-known.
 Through this, we understand language, for instance.
 We hear some sounds being emitted from the mouth of a body we see in front of us or some sounds being emitted by a digital device like a cell phone.
 The person making the sounds is an imputation on these sounds and so we hear someone making sounds.

 As an aside, it’s quite interesting: how do we know that it is a person speaking when we hear sounds coming from a black rectangle we are holding by our ear?
 We are just hearing vibrations and who knows what’s inside the rectangle making a sound?
 It is only based on previous evidence that we infer it’s a person speaking, and we correctly infer who it is.

 In any case, how do we correctly fit these sounds into the accurate audio categories of the words they are and into the accurate meaning categories of what they mean?
 Such things are obscure, so we need to rely on inference based on renown.
 Here is the line of reasoning: